elastic/ecs/rfcs/text/0005-host-metric-fields.md

 -->

 We are proposing to add 7 new host fields into ECS for monitoring CPU, disk and network performance using Metricbeat.
-With existing `host.id` and `host.name`, these totaly 9 fields will become the common field schema for host metrics.
+With existing `host.id` and `host.name`, these total 9 fields will become the common field schema for host metrics.

 Proposed 7 new fields are:
 * host.cpu.pct